purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Advanced-Neural-Network-Architectures/MoE/moe-block.md

+# ⚠️Need further refactor:⚠️
-# Need further refactor: MoE Block: Router → Dispatch → Expert MLP → Combine
+# MoE Block: Router → Dispatch → Expert MLP → Combine

 This note explains the **Mixture-of-Experts (MoE) block** as it appears in modern large language models (e.g. Switch Transformer, Mixtral, Qwen MoE).
 The goal is to bridge the gap between **high-level MoE concepts** and **actual block-level implementations** used in training and inference.